echo724/notion2md/README.md

 ```

 ## Output Structure.
-This is the structure of the output folder.
+The structure of the output looks like this path.

 ```
 Notion_Exporter_Output